-PARKING AND VEHICLE ACCESS The B1 Foreshore car park provides parking for both vehicles and vehicles with attached boat trailers utilising the boat ramp.
+Establishment of two new bench seats within the Sandown Street Dog PARKING AND VEHICLE ACCESS The B1 Foreshore car park provides parking for both vehicles and vehicles with attached boat trailers utilising the boat ramp.
 The car park provides 23 standard length car parking spaces, including one accessible space, and 45 long parking spaces.
 23 of the long parking spaces in the central area are signed No Stopping - Vehicles with Attached Boat Trailers Excepted.
 A smaller car park at the end of North Road provides nine car parking spaces including one accessible space.
 Both of these car parks have unrestricted ticketed parking between 8am and 8pm.
 Assessment of existing parking use was completed by O'Brien Traffic and is summarised as follows: End North Road Parking Average parking occupancy in the nine North Road spaces was 80% on weekdays increasing to 100% on weekends.
-A reduced time limit could be considered for these spaces to increase parking availability adjacent to the café and playground.
+A reduced time limit of 2 hours could be considered for these spaces to increase turnover and parking availability adjacent to the café and playground.
+The Masterplan proposes establishment of two accessible parking bays and a short term (5mins) drop off/pick up bay in the grass nature strip on North Road at North Point Café.
 North Road B1 Foreshore car park Average standard car parking occupancy (23 spaces) was 52% on weekdays increasing to 86% on weekends.
 Average standard car parking occupancy of long length car park spaces without further restrictions (22 spaces) was 48%, on weekdays increasing to 94% on weekends.
 The highest levels of use were on the north side adjoining the playground and café with double car parking in long bays more common on peak days.
 Average dedicated boat trailer parking use was 17% on weekdays increasing to 52% on weekends.
 Boat trailer parking use is variable depending on fishing conditions and tidal depth at the boat ramp.
 Figure 4 indicates almost exclusive use of standard car use of the No Stopping - Vehicles with Attached Boat Trailers Excepted parking while two months later in Figure 5 the situation is reversed and all but one of those was a vehicles parked was without a boat trailer.
 Assessment of a two year period indicates that additional long car parking spaces are not required in order to accommodate vehicles towing boat trailers and the current boat trailer parking restrictions for the central two rows, 23 spaces, provides sufficient capacity.
-The draft Masterplan recommends a short term change to the line markings on the long spaces along the southern side to indicate that there are no further restrictions on standard parking to increase availability for cars.
-Longer term the following modifications are planned for the car park layout refer Figure 14: - Amend entry road to remove the narrow central median, creating more usable pedestrian space adjacent to the toilet block and North Point Café and improving sightlines at the entrance to the car park. - New zebra crossing providing right-of-way to pedestrians crossing between the playground and the Café/public toilets. - · Amend the entry arrangement to include a trafficable roundabout to reduce the complexity of the existing line marking arrangement. - · Amend the eastern parking lane to provide more efficient 90-degree parking on both sides and two accessible car parking spaces closest to the Café.
+The Masterplan recommends a trial of short term change to the line markings on the long spaces along the southern side to indicate that there are no further restrictions on standard parking to increase availability for cars, especially mid week where the popularity of the recently upgraded playground is impacting on capacity.
+This trial will be subject to further traffic counts and assessment.
+Longer term the following modifications are planned for the car park layout refer Figure 14: - Amend entry road to remove the narrow central median, creating more usable pedestrian space adjacent to the toilet block and North Point Café and improving sightlines at the entrance to the car park. - · New zebra crossing providing right-of-way to pedestrians crossing between the playground and the café/public toilets.